Micro-G

 Achievements

-• Selected to test in the Neutral Buoyancy Lab all six years of entry
+• Selected to test in the Neutral Buoyancy Lab all seven years of entry

 • Successfully designed several tools that completed rigorous testing by a NASA diver